Free Initial Consultation

 Many consider an estate plan to consist of solely a last will and testament.
 However, there are many other vital documents in an estate plan.
 As mentioned in the previous section, a healthcare power of attorney form gives a trusted agent the power to make critical medical decisions on your behalf should you become incapacitated.
 Another document used in tandem with your healthcare POA is a Living Will.

-This document provides detailed instructions for the care you’d like to receive should you succumb to sudden illness.
+This document provides detailed instructions for the care you’d like to receive should you succumb to a sudden illness.
 These instructions could include whether you’d like to continue receiving life support in dire circumstances.
-Other documents like a durable power of attorney allows you to select someone to handle your finances and ensure they’re secured.
+Other documents like a durable power of attorney allow you to select someone to handle your finances and ensure they’re secured.

 As you can see, a will is just the tip of the iceberg.
 Having an experienced Charlotte Estate Planning attorney could help you understand the importance of these documents to ensure your future is in good hands.

-An estate plan is a complex, holistic legal compilation of documents that cover end of life decisions, caretaking decisions should you become incapacitated, as well as the disbursement of assets you own.
+An estate plan is a complex, holistic legal compilation of documents that cover end-of-life decisions; caretaking decisions should you become incapacitated, as well as the disbursement of assets you own.

 Over time, life events like births, deaths, or divorces may require changes.
 If you try to make these edits yourself, there is a potential for errors that could cause significant issues after you pass.
 It can leave your assets and money vulnerable to outside parties with no real ties to you.

+While a “do-it-yourself” approach to creating or modifying your plan might seem simple and efficient, it may land you in a challenging position.
 An experienced attorney who understands North Carolina law will help guide you in making informed decisions regarding your or your children’s future.
-Call Randall & Stump, PLLC today at 980-237-4579 or contact us online to schedule a consultation.
+Call Charlotte Estate Planning today at (704) 766-8836 or complete our contact form to schedule a consultation.